 For patients using insurance with Amwell, virtual care is often a covered benefit, but copay amounts vary by plan.
 It's important to check with your specific insurance provider for exact costs.
 The platform accepts insurance for therapy, psychiatry, and medication management services.

 With Talkspace, insurance can significantly reduce costs, and some employer partnerships provide services at no or partial cost.
-Copays depend on your individual plan, but typically range from $15-$30 per session.
+Copays depend on your individual plan.
 For those with out-of-network benefits, Talkspace also makes it easy to submit claims for reimbursement.

 HSA/FSA eligibility

 Both platforms make it possible to use pre-tax healthcare dollars for mental health services.
 Amwell accepts HSA and FSA cards directly for payment.
-Talkspace members can pay with a credit or debit card and then submit their bill to their FSA or HSA provider for reimbursement or pay directly with an HSA or FSA card.
+Talkspace members can pay with a credit or debit card and then submit their bill to their FSA or HSA provider for reimbursement, with many receiving 50% to 90% of the cost back.

 Self-pay pricing